sebkln/form_variants/README.md

 But it's now possible to use variants to translate a form, too!

 In this example everything is translated by using variants, including some placeholders and a custom error message for an invalid email address.

+## Example: Override finishers

+You can also modify finishers with variants. **However, it does work differently.**

+Instead of overriding a single finisher (as you would do with a form field), you'll need to define the variant at the root level of the form definition and then replace the whole list of finishers within it.

+To demonstrate this behavior, the example defines fewer finishers for the variant.